What is the Plunge Protection Team (PPT)?

 The Trump administration is arranging a phone call on Monday with top regulators to discuss financial markets amid a rout on Wall Street

 Treasury Secretary Steven Mnuchin will host the call with the president’s Working Group on Financial Markets, known colloquially as the “Plunge Protection team.”

 Great.
 They have a phone call.

-It's probably no surprise that the Fed chats with the financial sector, but when they meet is interesting...
+It's probably no surprise that the Fed (Federal Reserve) chats with the financial sector, but when they meet is interesting...